Lilab-SNNU/CircCode2/README.md

 # Usage

-Attention: Before you begin to use this package, you need to make sure that you have install the required software and add them to the environment variables.
+Attention: Before you begin to use this package, you need to make sure that you have install the required softwares and add them to the environment variables.
 Besides, we provided the test data, you can verify your environment by test it.

-1. Fill the config file (config.yaml), input absolute path of each required file.
+1. Fill the config file (config.yaml), and input the absolute path of each required file.

 2. Run CircCode2 step by step: